 2-3 An aluminum square 10 inches on a side has a 5-inch diameter hole at the center.
 The object is in a state of plane strain with an internal pressure of 1500 psi.
-Determine the magnitude and location of the maximum principal strain, and the maximum von Mises stress.
+Determine the magnitude and location of the maximum principal stress, the maximum principal stress, the maximum principal stress.
 Note that no thickness need be supplied for plane strain analysis.